-Youth Jobs PaTH is a new program designed to better prepare young people aged between 15 and 24 for work in your business.
+Youth Jobs PaTH is a program designed to better prepare young people aged between 15 and 24 for work in your business.
 It also encourages employers to trial a young person for a job and offers financial incentives if they hire them.

 Employers can trial a young person in an internship from anywhere between 4 and 12 weeks and receive $1,000 to help with the costs of hosting the internship.
-Employers who hire an eligible young person can receive a Youth Bonus wage subsidy incentive of up to $6,500 or $10,000.
+Employers who hire an eligible young person can receive a Youth Bonus wage subsidy incentive of up to $10,000.